0scarEdwards/oz-deb-migration/README.md

-# Oz Domain Migration Script
+# Oz Domain Migration Script README\Project Outline #

+-some details in readme and example-demo.md still need updating to reflect exact current version, bear with on that :)

 A comprehensive Debian system migration tool for transitioning between Active Directory domains.
 This script handles the complete process of leaving an old domain and joining a new one, including user profile migration and system configuration management.